dgraph-io/cloud-docs/content/admin/overview.md

     identifier = "slash-overview"
 +++

-Here is a guide to programmatically administering your Slash GraphQL backend.
+Here is a guide to programmatically administering your Dgraph Cloud backend.

 Wherever possible, we have maintained compatibility with the corresponding Dgraph API, with the additional step of requiring authentication via the 'X-Auth-Token' header.